Q: I’m a beginner, how long does it take to be good at piano?

-A: No!!
+A: No!
 There’s nothing wrong with you at all if you have a difficult time playing hands together.
-It’s a challenge all pianist struggle with, especially when it involves more complicated rhythms.
+It’s a normal challenge all beginning pianists struggle with, especially when it involves more complicated rhythms.
 Think of playing hands together as trying to learn a 3rd hand.
 You can learn each hand separately and play them well, but don’t assume you can magically put them together right away at full speed.
-The trick to getting hands together is to be patient, go VERY VERY slowly while playing both hands together at a steady pace.
+The trick to getting hands together is to be patient, go very very slowly while playing both hands together at a steady pace.
 If you can’t yet play them steady together, go back to separate hand practice, than come back hands together later and just take it one note at a time if you have to.
 Over time your brain will put the two hands together.
 As you get better and better at piano, playing hands together takes less effort.
-In the beginning stages of piano, playing two hands at once is very hard for most people.
+In the beginning stages of piano, playing two hands at once is very hard for almost everyone at first.
+Relax and remember it’s normal, focus on beating the problem.
 I hope that helps!

 Q: I’m in my late 70’s am I too old to learn to play now?

-A: Here’s the answer.
-You aren’t too old.
+A: You aren’t too old.
 One of the best things about piano is as long as you can move your fingers/hands you can learn how to play piano.
 Most people play piano well into any age.
-If you’re past the age of maybe 13 you probably won’t be able to be a concert pianist, but less than 0.005% of the players out there get to become concert pianists, so don’t worry!
+If you’re past the age of maybe 15 it’s unlikely you’ll be able to be a concert pianist, but less than 0.05% of the players out there get to become concert pianists anyway, so don’t worry!
 Piano is a wonderful pass time, and actually learning it at any age will help keep your brain sharp.
 It improves memory skills, motor skills, reading skills and keeps you thinking in general.
 The bottom line is, if you want to learn piano, but there’s a voice inside your head telling you, that you’re too old, that’s a lie, because you are never too old.
 So take control of your life and learn what you desire!

 Q: I don’t understand harmonic & melodic minor scales can you explain it to me?